 EirGrid

-Our strategy sums up our purpose and our response to these challenges.
-Our values of being transparent, collaborative, accountable and ambitious enable us to delivery this strategy.
+EirGrid Group’s strategy to transform the power system for future generations is underpinned by our values of being transparent, collaborative, accountable and ambitious enable us to delivery this strategy.

-• Promotion and maintenance of confidence and trust in EirGrid;
+• Promote and maintain confidence and trust in EirGrid;

 • Prevent the development, continuance or acceptance of unethical practices; and